vinaykumar-70752/projects/README.md

 Hence, we now have all our important values we needed.
 Same can be done for a PMOS.
 Motive is same, but expecially to extract the value of Aspect ratio for which the current is the same in both NMOS and PMOS.
 I have done some experimentation and found that at W/L of PMOS = 4 * (Aspect ratio of NMOS).

-### 2.2.Why NMOS considered as a pull-down network in CMOS?
+## 2.4 Why NMOS considered as a pull-down network in CMOS?
 Look at the circuit and graph below

 ![nmos_circuit_for_strong0_weak_1](https://github.com/user-attachments/assets/ffc7474b-adf3-49d3-a7ca-2b47b7a5e6b5)